Lviv vs. Berlin: The Beauty of Art Nouveau

 Let me give you some context.
 The end of the 19th — beginning of the 20th century is called the Belle Époque (Beautiful Epoch).
 It was a period of peace, prosperity, and innovations.
 European architecture before the outbreak of the First World War had two primary directions:

-- Eclecticism — attempts to revive previous historical styles.
+- Eclecticism (or Revivalism) — attempts to revive previous historical styles.
 Depending on the source of architects’ inspiration, there were such sub-styles as neo-Gothic, neo-Renaissance, neo-Baroque, etc.

 - Art Nouveau — introducing new elaborate shapes and modern materials: metal, glass, and reinforced concrete.
 This style is known as Secession in Lviv (at that time, part of the Austro-Hungarian Empire), and Jugendstil in Berlin (the former German Empire).